tap349/tap349.github.io/_posts/2018-12-25-elixir-process-pooling.md

   each process is called a stage (implemented as `GenStage`).

-  `Flow` is geared towards large-scale data processing on par with, say, `Apache Spark` though being not distributed per se.
+  `Flow` is geared towards large-scale data processing on par with, say, `Apache Spark` though being not distributed per se unlike the latter.